carmine560/trading-assistant/README.md

 ## Links ##

-  * [*Python Scripting to Assist in Day Trading on Margin using Hyper SBI 2*](): a blog post for more details.
+  * [*Python Scripting to Assist in Day Trading on Margin Using Hyper SBI 2*](): a blog post for more details.